Human spare parts galore – the next 10 years

 If we can make a new organ, we sure would also very quickly start to work on how to fix certain problems that the original organ had in the first place.
 Or we would even try to add some enhancing technology before the flesh goes in.

-Imagine someone with a biological sensor in the implanted organ that would allow taking precise measurements on any body function and on the performance of the organ without any further procedure being necessary.
+Imagine someone with a biological sensor in the implanted organ that would allow taking precise measurements of any body function and the performance of the organ without any further procedure being necessary.
 Imagine some sort of functional improvement or even a technological add-on that would allow tackling even other problems that have little or nothing to do with the failing organ such as pumping insulin or helping with immune function.

 Fine particulates in the air – your lung won’t let it pass into your body.
-Scratched yourself – your skin will create new tissue to heal it in a few hours or even minutes.
+Scratch yourself – your skin will create new tissue to heal it in a few hours or even minutes.
 Need stronger knees?
 Your new ones will be able to withstand 20 times more weight and much stronger impacts.
 And on it goes.

 The most expensive part in the chain will be the surgical procedure when the organs are being swapped but maybe that’s also on the way out.